digidotcom/xbee-java/examples/io/HandleLocalADCSample/ReadMe.txt

     4) The final step is to connect a voltage variable source to the pin configured as ADC (light sensor, temperature sensor, etc).
 For testing purposes we recommend to use a potentiometer.
-Depending on the board you are using you will need to follow a different set of instructions to connect it:
+Depending on the carrier board you are using you will need to follow a different set of instructions to connect it:
          - XBIB-U-DEV board:
              * Isolate the pin configured as ADC so it does not use the functionality provided by the board.